Sebastian Klinge, Ph.D.

 Ribosomes are giant molecular machines that produce all proteins necessary for life.
 In eukaryotic cells, their assembly is a highly elaborate and carefully coordinated process.
 The Klinge lab’s research is aimed at understanding the molecular mechanisms that govern early stages of eukaryotic ribosome assembly.

 Ribosomes are responsible for decoding the information contained in messenger RNA to synthesize proteins used in all domains of life.
-Ribosome assembly, the process by which ribosomes are synthesized, involves approximately 200 protein and RNA factors in eukaryotes, most of which are essential.
+In eukaryotes, approximately 200 factors must work in a precise and coordinated manner to build ribosomes from proteins and segments of RNA, and most are essential.
 These factors are involved in all stages of ribosome assembly, from transcription of ribosomal RNA in the nucleolus to export into the cytoplasm, where the final stages of maturation and quality control occur.
 As ribosome assembly progresses, more and more of this machinery is released from intermediate complexes until the ribosomal subunits complete maturation.

 Klinge’s lab has studied the temporal order by which 70 factors associate with nascent pre-ribosomal RNA to form the small subunit processome, a giant pre-ribosomal particle.
 By studying ribosome assembly as a function of transcription, his lab has assigned proteins to particular stages of early ribosome assembly.
 In parallel, the researchers have used biochemical and structural biology methods to elucidate the functions of multi-protein complexes within the small subunit processome.
-More recently, they used cryo-electron microscopy to obtain the first architectural view of the S. cerevisiae small subunit processome, the earliest stable precursor of the small ribosomal subunit.
+More recently, they used cryo-electron microscopy to obtain the first three dimensional views of nucleolar precursors of both the small and large ribosomal subunit.
+These structures, elucidated in conjunction with complementary chemical biology, genetic, and biochemical approaches, have provided the first molecular snapshots of eukaryotic ribosome assembly at near-atomic resolution.

 Klinge is a faculty member in the David Rockefeller Graduate Program, the Tri-Institutional M.D.-Ph.D.
 Program, and the Tri-Institutional Ph.D.
 Program in Chemical Biology.